Paul Pelosi: Personal life

 In May 2022, Paul Pelosi was arrested for driving under the influence of alcohol in Napa County after he crashed into another car at an intersection.
-Pelosi pleaded guilty in August 2022 and he was sentenced to serving five days in jail, paying $6,800 in fines and restitution, completing a DUI program, as well as three years of probation.
+Pelosi pleaded guilty in August 2022 and he was sentenced to five days in jail, paying $6,800 in fines and restitution, completing a DUI program, as well as three years of probation.

 2022 attack

-In the early hours of October 28, 2022, an assailant broke into Pelosi's San Francisco home shouting "Where's Nancy?", and subsequently attacked Pelosi with a hammer.
+In the early hours of October 28, 2022, an assailant broke into Pelosi's San Francisco home, shouted "Where's Nancy?", and subsequently attacked Pelosi with a hammer.
 The suspect was taken into police custody, while Pelosi was hospitalized with blunt force injuries.
-He underwent skull surgery after the attack.
-An initial statement from Nancy Pelosi's spokesperson said doctors expected him to make a full recovery.
-On October 31, Nancy Pelosi reported he was "making steady progress on what will be a long recovery process."
-On November 3, he was discharged from hospital.
+He underwent skull surgery after the attack and was discharged from hospital on November 3.
 The suspect, 42-year-old David DePape, told police he was on "a suicide mission" and wanted to take Nancy Pelosi hostage, question her, and break her kneecaps if she lied.
 DePape was charged with multiple crimes including assault, attempted homicide, and attempted kidnapping.
 He pleaded not guilty to all state charges.

 Pelosi first returned to public view over a month later, when he appeared with his wife at the Kennedy Center Honors.
-He wore a hat and one glove to conceal his injuries.
+He wore a hat and a glove to conceal his injuries.

+DePape was convicted on federal charges on November 16, 2023.
+On May 17, 2024, he was sentenced to 30 years in prison.

+When asked by Anderson Cooper about her husband's condition in June 2024, over a year and a half after the attack, Nancy Pelosi replied, "He's making progress.
+He's about 80% there, physically.
+Traumatically, it's terrible."